dideler/seven-languages-in-seven-weeks/io/day-1-notes.md

 ```

 Both `tesla` and `Car` are objects, but only `Car` is a type (meaning it gets the `type` slot)
 since it starts with an uppercase letter.
-The wo objects are pretty much identical otherwise.
+The two objects are pretty much identical otherwise.

 ### Methods